akejay526/Craigslist_image_classification_and_priceprediction/README.md

 THIS CODE IS FOR EDUCATIONAL PURPOSES ONLY AND IS NOT MEANT TO PROVIDE ANY MONETARY GAIN.
 PLEASE USE IT RESPONSIBILITY AND DO NOT THROTTLE ANY WEBSITES THAT ARE SCRAPED.
 I TAKE NO RESPONSIBILITY FOR ANY HARM CAUSED BY THIS CODE.

+Craigslist_Image_Classification_Final.ipynb contains the neural networks for used car image classification into one of 24 brands.

+image_scrape.ipynb provides the code to download all required images to disk.
+SAME DISCLAIMER AS ABOVE APPLIES.